 Adventures Preschool is open year-round from 6:30 am – 6:00 pm Monday – Friday.
-(The toddler room is only open 7:00 am – 5:30 pm Monday – Friday.)
+However, the toddler room hours are 7:00 am – 5:30 pm Monday – Friday and the infant room hours are 7:30 – 5:00 Monday – Friday.
 All children must be checked into their classrooms by 9:00 am

 Drop-off & Pick-up Procedures:

 Please use a slow, safe speed as children and parents may be crossing the driveway.